TwinSkylar/odin-recipes/README.md

 # odin-recipes
-First website to showcase HTML, by building a website for recipes
+First website to showcase HTML, by building a website for recipes.